Warden Park Secondary Academy

-Warden Park Secondary Academy is a coeducational secondary school based in Cuckfield (near Haywards Heath), West Sussex, England.
+Warden Park Secondary Academy is a coeducational secondary school in Cuckfield (near Haywards Heath), West Sussex, England.

 Description

 There are approximately 1,500 students at the school, from 11 to 16 years old.
 The headteacher is Dan Wynne Wilson, who started in September 2024.
 The chair of the governing body is Jonathan Ash-Edwards.

 The school's 2012 Ofsted report said: "Academic attainment is consistently above average and often high."
 Its 2015 Ofsted report said: "Staff model respectful behaviour and require high standards."